-Worldwide, the construction industry has the reputation for being one of the more dangerous places to work.
+Worldwide, the construction industry has the reputation for being one of the more hazardous places to work.
 There are several reasons for this:

 - Construction sites use large, heavy equipment and tools that cut, crush, mix or move. - The structures being built can be unstable.
 Barriers may be flimsy or not yet in place over openings for window, stairs, and foundations.
-Falls from the roof or scaffolding account for 50-70% of worker deaths in some countries. - Because construction sites are temporary, the normal policies, procedures and protections that you would expect may not be put in place. - Construction sites often kick up a lot of dust, some of which may contain asbestos, silica and other dangerous metals or contaminants.
-They are also notorious for noise and vibrations. - The vast majority of fatalities on construction sites in developed countries involve immigrants or workers who are from ethnic minorities, some of whom are hampered by not being able to read safety warnings or not understanding instructions in the dominant language. - In many countries, construction is poorly regulated.
-In spite of given citations for safety violations, firms do not correct their practices and receive only a minor fine, if any. - Many construction workers do not belong to a union, which means that there is no safety rep on hand. - Construction foreman often hire day laborers who are given little or no training.
+Falls from the roof or scaffolding account for 50-70% of worker deaths in some countries. - Because construction sites are temporary, the normal policies, procedures and protections that you would expect for a fixed workplace may not be put in place. - Construction work can lead to exposure to dusts, some of which may contain asbestos, silica and other dangerous metals or contaminants.
+There is also the potential for exposure to harmful levels of noise and vibration. - Many fatalities on construction sites involve immigrants or workers who are from ethnic minorities, some of whom are hampered by not being able to read safety warnings or not understanding instructions in the dominant language. - In many countries, construction is poorly regulated. - Many construction workers do not belong to a union, which means that there is no safety rep on hand. - Construction foreman often hire day laborers who are given little or no training.

-Although infrastructure and construction projects have been growing rapidly in recent years, there is also a high level of competition in the industry which can result in pressures on contractors and site managers to take shortcuts to keep costs low.1 This may mean even less surveillance than in other work.
-Most sites are never inspected until a worker is injured or killed.2
+Although infrastructure and construction projects have been growing rapidly in recent years, there is also a high level of competition in the industry which can result in pressures on contractors and site managers to take shortcuts to keep costs low.
+This may mean even less surveillance than in other work.
+Most sites are never inspected until a worker is injured or killed.